Chapter 7, Title 11, United States Code

-Chapter 7 of Title 11 of the United States Code (Bankruptcy Code) governs the process of liquidation under the bankruptcy laws of the United States, in contrast to Chapters 11 and 13, which govern the process of reorganization of a debtor.
-Chapter 7 is the most common form of bankruptcy in the United States.
+Chapter 7 of Title 11 U.S. Code is the bankruptcy code that governs the process of liquidation under the bankruptcy laws of the United States.
+This is in contrast to bankruptcy under Chapter 11 and Chapter 13, which govern the process of reorganization of a debtor.
+Chapter 7 bankruptcy is the most common form of bankruptcy in the US.

 For businesses

-When a troubled business is unable to pay its creditors, it may file (or be forced by its creditors to file) for bankruptcy in a federal court under Chapter 7.
-A Chapter 7 filing means that the business ceases operations unless those operations are continued by the Chapter 7 trustee.
-A Chapter 7 trustee is appointed almost immediately, with broad powers to examine the business's financial affairs.
-The trustee generally liquidates the assets and distributes the proceeds to the creditors.
-This may or may not mean that all employees will lose their jobs.
-When a large company enters Chapter 7 bankruptcy, entire divisions of the company may be sold intact to other companies during the liquidation.
+When a financially troubled business is unable to pay creditors, the business may file (or be compelled by creditors to file) for bankruptcy in a federal court under Chapter 7, which means that the business ceases operations unless those operations are continued by the Chapter 7 trustee.
+In a Chapter 7 bankruptcy, the trustee is appointed almost immediately, with broad powers to examine the finances of the business in bankruptcy; generally, the trustee sells the assets and distributes the money to the creditors.